w4bo/2024-bbs-fbi/README.md

 | Day 7 (July 09, 2024 – h 10.00 – 12.00) | Matteo Francia    | Exam |

 Exam:
-- Written test (1h): Questions related to the concepts introduced in the course (mainly the first 3 lessons); questions will be both open-ended and closed-ended.
+- Written test (1h): Questions related to the concepts introduced in the course (mainly the first 3 lessons); questions can be both open-ended and closed-ended.
-- Practical test (0.5h): students will be asked to perform an OLAP query on Power BI.
+- Practical test (1h): Students will be asked to perform OLAP queries on Power BI.